Fujifilm X-A3 versus Fujifilm GFX 50S

 |Fujifilm X-T2« »||2360||n||3.0||1040||tilting||n||8000||14.0||n||n|

 |Fujifilm X-T10« »||2360||n||3.0||920||tilting||n||4000||8.0||Y||n|

 |YI M1« »||-||n||3.0||1040||fixed||Y||4000||5.0||n||n|

 Both the X-A3 and the GFX are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-A3 replaced the earlier Fujifilm X-A2, while the GFX does not have a direct predecessor.

-Reasons to prefer the Fujifilm X-A3:
+Advantages of the Fujifilm X-A3:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).